hgraph-io/hedera-walletconnect-utils/README.md

 WalletConnect ecosystem and vice versa.
 The final destination for the community supported and governed repository will be made available under the `@hashgraph` organization on github.

-The development branch of this repository is `release/hip-820` which is the guiding reference for wallets and dApps integrating the Hedera <> WalletConnect JSON-RPC reference.
-(Not to be confused with the Ethereum JSON-RPC compatability relay)
+The development branch of this repository is `release/hip-820`.
+The goal of this repository is to be a reference for wallets and dApps integrating the WalletConnect <> Hedera JSON-RPC reference.
+Additionally, this library is meant to be included in projects supporting WalletConnect and Hedera, providing utility functions useful to validating requests and resposes in both the WalletConnect JSON-RPC context as well as the Hedera context.

 A few useful resources include:

 - [HIP-820](https://hips.hedera.com/hip/hip-820)
 - [WalletConnect <> Hedera JSON-RPC spec](https://specs.walletconnect.com/2.0/blockchain-rpc/hedera-rpc).

-Please join the discussion!

 > WalletConnect brings the ecosystem together by enabling wallets and apps to securely connect
 > and interact.